Egress Windows Code

 Ladders And Steps

-If the window well height is more than 44" there has to be a permanent ladder (or integrated steps) attached to the well.
-The inside of the ladder rungs needs to be at least 12" wide.
+If the window well height is more than 44 inches, then there has to be a permanent ladder (or integrated steps) attached to the window well.
+The inside of the ladder rungs needs to be at least 12 inches wide.

 Window Distance From The Ground

-The bottom window sill should be no higher than 42" (44" in some counties and states) from the finished floor.
-This placement is low enough to the ground to allow a child to crawl out of the window.
+The bottom window sill should be no higher than 42 inches (44 inches in some counties and states) from the finished floor.
+This placement is low enough to the ground to allow a child to crawl out of the egress window.

 Egress Net Clear Opening